mendhak/gpslogger/assets/text/faq/faq06-where-are-gps-files.md

 ## How to log to an external SD card?

 Under logging details, pick the 'save to folder' dialog.
-Keep navigating upwards using the `..` until you see the label of your SD card.
-Pick that and then navigate down into the GPSLogger data folder.
-Your path may end up looking like this:
+You will need to use your SD card's serial number in the path - a file manager should be able to reveal this to you.

-> Example: `/storage/1b04-100a/Android/data/com.mendhak.gpslogger/files`
+> `/storage/1b04-100a/Android/data/com.mendhak.gpslogger/files`

+You can also try:

+> `/storage/2099-8403/Download/gpslogger`

+and

+> `/storage/2099-8403/DCIM/gpslogger`

 Note that GPSLogger can only write to its application folders.
+Download and DCIM may be writeable, the app will warn you if it is not writeable.
 File explorers are able to write to any location but they make use of a special media hack which this app cannot rely on.